Gabriel-estima/cmake_vcpkg_initTools/README.md

 I was incredibly tired of having problems with c/c++ libraries...
-Therefore, I decided to make a basic way to initialize a simple CMAKE project with the files needed to implement VCPKG library tools...
+Therefore, I decided to make a basic way to initialize a simple CMAKE project with the files needed to implement VCPKG library tools.

 ## How to get started: